hoppese/Summer-2019/README.txt

-This is a repo for Summer 2019 Research
+This is a repo for Summer 2019 rresearch